arg7/zfs-fuse/src/spec.md

 ### **Specification: Streaming Allocator for Archival Workloads (v 1.3)**

+#### Preface: Solving the Archival Performance Gap in ZFS
+In large-scale archival workloads, such as legal document repositories, financial record storage, and backup systems, ZFS performance on spinning disks is frequently dominated by disk head seeks, not raw bandwidth.
+This issue is most acute when millions of small files are written concurrently.
+The default ZFS allocator strategies, optimized for general-purpose use, tend to scatter data and metadata blocks across the entire pool.
+This behavior destroys the spatial locality essential for efficient disk access.
+The result is a significant performance degradation—often 10x to 100x slower than theoretically possible—especially for metadata-intensive operations like find, ls -lR, zfs send, and zpool scrub.
+To address this critical performance gap, this document specifies a new, workload-aware allocator, activated by the allocation=archive_concurrent dataset property.
+The core design aims to restore spatial locality by:
+Ensuring a contiguous on-disk layout for related writes.
+Isolating concurrent writers (by Process Group ID) to prevent I/O stream interleaving.
+Separating data and metadata allocations into distinct, linear streams to optimize access patterns and dramatically improve prefetching.
+The following specification provides a detailed technical blueprint of this allocator's algorithms, data structures, and state management, designed to be robust, crash-safe, and highly performant.

 #### 1. Overview & Core Principles

 This document specifies the design of a specialized ZFS allocator, activated by the dataset property `allocation=streaming`.
 Its primary goal is to optimize performance for write-heavy, concurrent archival workloads by ensuring spatial locality for both data and metadata streams.